 What Happens If You Refuse to See the Approved Doctor?

-If your employer uses a PPO or is part of an ADR program, you must see a doctor from their approved provider list, at least to start.
+If your employer uses a PPO or is part of an ADR program, you must at least see a doctor from their approved provider list to start.
 If you refuse to see an employer-selected doctor, the insurance company could delay or stop your benefits.

 The same rule applies to IMEs.
 If your insurer schedules an IME and you skip it without a good reason, the Board could suspend your benefits.
 The insurer might claim they can’t confirm your condition without that report.